China's stretched health system braces for peak in Covid infections

 The World Health Organization has received no data from China on new Covid hospitalizations since Beijing lifted its zero-Covid policy.
 The WHO has said gaps in data might be due to Chinese authorities simply struggling to tally cases.

-As Covid rages through one Chinese city after another, residents who lived under the constant stress of potentially being forced into isolation are now learning to live with the virus.
+As Covid rages through China, residents who previously faced long periods of isolation are now learning to live with the virus.

 Chinese teacher Yang Zengdong, whose whole family is isolating in their downtown Shanghai apartment, mildly ill with Covid, welcomes the change in policy.
 Only weeks ago, they would have all been sent to a quarantine facility, and their building would have been locked down.